Ubuntufanboy/Dolphin/README.md

 ### Video editor mode

+# WARNING!!!

+### DEPENDING ON YOUR HARDWARE THIS MAY CAUSE LOTS OF HEAT AND CONSUME LOTS OF RESOURCES!!!!

 This mode will take at least 2 video files and as many audio files as you want to make a video

 Here are some helpful hints